MyMichigan

 • Medicare Advantage plans, including Group Retiree plans

-• UnitedHealthcare Community Plans in Michigan (Medicaid)
+• UnitedHealthcare Community Plan in Michigan (Medicaid)

 • Dual Special Needs Plans (DSNP)

-For support finding in-network hospitals, members can call the customer care number on their health plan ID card or visit their plan’s website:
+For support finding in-network hospitals, members can call the customer care number on their health plan ID card or visit their plan’s website.

 Continuity of care allows people in ongoing or active treatment for a serious or complex condition at the time a provider leaves our network to continue accessing care with their provider at in-network rates for a period of time.
 Some examples of people who qualify for continuity of care include, but are not limited to: